-To the Honorable Mayor, City Council and Clerk-Treasurer City of Halstad Halstad, Minnesota
+To the Honorable Mayor and Members of the City Council City of Halstad Halstad, Minnesota

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, business-type activities, each major fund and the aggregate remaining fund information of the City of Halstad, Minnesota, as of and for the year ended December 31, 2020, and have issued our report thereon dated April 7, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, business-type activities, each major fund and the aggregate remaining fund information of the City of Halstad, Minnesota, as of and for the year ended December 31, 2021, and have issued our report thereon dated June 27, 2022.
 The governmental activities have a qualified report because the City did not adopt the provisions of Governmental Accounting Standards Board Statement No. 68 for the Fire Relief Association.